DuncanCragg/Onix/README.md

 .. although if you spot some, let me know and I'll remove or replace it :-)

+Open flashing (OpenOCD) and cheap, commodity flasher devices.
+Doesn't use Segger for flashing.

 ## Operating Systems
  - Arduino IDE runs on Linux and Mac (Windows untested)
  - this GitHub source builds using 'make' on Linux